apptimistco/asn/rfc.md

 TIME is a UTF-8 decimal or '0x' prefaced hexadecimal encoding of the 64-bit integer nanoseconds since the Unix epoch (00:00:00.000000 Jan 1, 1970).
 TIME may also be an ANSIC, Unix, or RFC{822,850,1123,3339} formatted string.
-TIME may even be expressed in terms of duration since now; for example:
+TIME may even be expressed in terms of duration since now with a '+' or '-' prefix; for example: "+1h", "-30m" or "+1h30m".
-"1h", "30m" or "1h30m".

 ### approve ###
     approve BLOB...